input-output-hk/cardano-sl/docs/proposals/update-downloader.md

   know servers from which we can download the update and try them one-by-one until we download the installer.
 When we download it, we also check that its hash is the expected one.
+     * NB: Servers are provided via to node via command line
 * In the end we put information about downloaded update into `MVar` (`ucDownloadedUpdate`) and thus notify Daedalus.